JoanMoya/Sirah_alpha/README.md

 <img src="images/funding_sirah.jpg" alt="Funding" style="width: auto; height: 50px;">

 ## License
-This project is licensed under the [License type].
-See the LICENSE.md file for more details.
+This project is licensed under the MIT License.
+See the [LICENSE.md](LICENSE.md) file for more details.